OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `loop` (`<` *type* `>`)? *statementcodeblock*

-> Executes the statements in *statementcodeblock* repeatedly until a return statement or a break is encountered.
+> Executes the statements in *statementcodeblock* repeatedly until a return statement is encountered.
-> The *type* determines the type of the break statement if present.
+> The *type* determines the type of the loop expression if present.
+>
+> [The current compiler does not support break statements, but they may be added in the future.
+In which case a loop may break with a break statement of corresponding type]

 `newbuffer` `(` `)`